 Going local isn’t just a trend.
 It’s a way to know where your products come from, who makes them, and a chance to honor the hard work that goes into whatever you buy.
-When you buy local products in Indiana Dunes Country, you’re taking a little piece of our area home with you.
-We’ve put together a list of 8 great places to find products that are made right here in dunes country!
-And even better – they’re all members of Indiana Grown, a statewide organization that certifies products as honest to goodness Indiana made.
+When you buy local products in Indiana Dunes Country, you take a little piece of our area home with you.
+We’ve put together a list of 8 great places to find products made right here in dunes country!
+And even better - they’re all members of Indiana Grown, a statewide organization that certifies products as honest-to-goodness Indiana-made.

 Owner Chris makes beautiful textile pieces, transforming fiber into purses, wallets, and other custom pieces.
 You’ve got to look at how she uses old neckties in her pieces!

 You can’t resist these ciders!
 Sweet, tangy, refreshing, and what’s so cool is that this local business gives back to disaster relief in the state of Indiana.
 They also serve flatbreads and charcuterie spreads.

 Chesterton's European MarketBack to Top of List

 An outdoor Saturday market in the heart of downtown Chesterton that features fresh foods, artisan-made products, and a variety of seasonal goods.

 Dagger Mountain RoasteryBack to Top of List

 A cup of coffee served with a passion.
 This local spot treats coffee tasting like wine tasting, and we love the look of the cafe!